d-hain/mrgreenify-browser-extension/README.md

 > [!IMPORTANT]
 > This is the Manifest V2 version of this extension.
 This version currently
 > available on [Firefox AMO](https://addons.mozilla.org).
+The version currently
+> available on the [Chrome Web Store](https://chromewebstore.google.com) is
-If you want to use
+> already on Manifest V3 and available on the `master` branch.
+If you want to
-> the Manifest V3 version look for the install instructions on the `master`
+> use the Manifest V3 version on Firefox look for the install instructions
-> branch.
+> below.

 ![Screenshot on Firefox](/screenshot-firefox.png)

 Puts MrGreen from [LCOLONQ](https://colonq.computer) on every YouTube thumbnail.

 # Installing

-# TODO: chrome store page link

 This extension is available on [Chrome](https://chromewebstore.google.com/detail/cedejgoafodaimpfnijegmafafekgaec) and [Firefox](https://addons.mozilla.org/addon/mrgreenify/), but you can also just install it locally if you want.
 For installing locally follow these steps: